 There are never any guarantees that two cats or other pets will get along and harmony within the household may become a thing of the past in some cases.

-Read on to find out more about how a cat may perceive other animals and how they react to them.
-Further on there is a technique which may help to reduce the tension between animals in some cases
+Find out how a cat may perceive other animals and how they react to them.

 This means that territory is of the highest importance to them.
 So the intrusion of another cat onto their territory is a threat to their food supply and mating precedence.
 This is why when introducing cats for the first time they generally feel threatened and react with aggression.

-However some cats are quite able to get on with other cats and pets ina domestic situation as many owners can testify.
-It is not unusual for many households to contain 2 or more cats, all who get along with each other reasonably well with perhaps just the odd spatl as long as the food supply is plentiful, there is plenty of space and there is enough fuss and attention to go round.
+However some cats are quite able to get on with other cats and pets in a domestic situation as many owners can testify.
+It is not unusual for many households to contain 2 or more cats, all who get along with each other reasonably well with perhaps just the odd spat as long as the food supply is plentiful, there is plenty of space and there is enough fuss and attention to go round.

 Some cats however do find it very hard to accept another pet into their territory and this can mean fights and tension within the household and this can be very stressful for both cats and owners alike.